 CPE is taken by seminary students preparing for ordained ministry, ordained clergy who desire continuing education in pastoral/spiritual care, and qualified lay persons who may desire the learning in self-reflection and pastoral care for ministry within their faith communities.
 Lay persons and clergy may also take CPE to discern a ministry vocation in chaplaincy, and CPE is the primary clinical training modality for those preparing for professional hospital chaplaincy.
 Persons from many faith traditions and denominations take CPE, as well as persons from a variety of ethnic and cultural backgrounds.

-Persons who are interested in discerning a call to hospital or healthcare chaplaincy typically take a first unit of CPE.
+Those who are interested in discerning a call to hospital or health care chaplaincy typically take a first unit of CPE.
 If the CPE experience confirms that interest, it is recommended that application to a CPE Residency program be made.
-These year-long programs consist of three or four CPE units, pay a stipend and typically provide some benefits, and are designed to provide focused training and education to prepare students to serve in a professional chaplain role.
+These yearlong programs consist of three or four CPE units, pay a stipend and typically provide some benefits, and are designed to provide focused training and education to prepare students to serve in a professional chaplain role.
 The national certifying professional chaplaincy organizations typically require a total of four CPE units as part of the certification requirements.
 Those interested in professional chaplaincy may wish to explore the websites of these national chaplain certifying associations: The Association of Professional Chaplains; the National Association of Catholic Chaplains; and the National Association of Jewish Chaplains.

 CPE at The Ohio State University Wexner Medical Center